1992 VFA season

 The 1992 VFA season was the 111th season of the Victorian Football Association (VFA), an Australian rules football competition played in the state of Victoria.

 The premiership was won by the Sandringham Football Club, after it defeated Williamstown in the grand final on 20 September by 44 points.
 It was Sandringham's fourth top-division premiership.

-Premiership season
+Home-and-away season

 In the home-and-away season, each team played eighteen games; the top five then contested the finals under the McIntyre final five system.
 Finals were played at North Port Oval, and the grand final was played at Princes Park.